-Far from being just eateries attached to hotels, Gloucestershire is full of divine hotel brasseries, worthy of a visit, even if you’re not staying on site.
+Far from being just eateries attached to hotels, Gloucestershire is full of divine hotel brasseries, worthy of a visit, even if you’re not staying there.

-SoGlos has uncovered nine of the most beautiful Gloucestershire hotels to visit for dinner in our latest hot list sponsored by Hatherley Manor Hotel and Spa.
-For more information visit hatherleymanor.com directly.
+SoGlos has uncovered nine of the most beautiful Gloucestershire hotels to visit for dinner in our latest hot list.

 A four-star hotel housed within stunning grounds, Hatherley Manor Hotel and Spa is home to the Dewinton Restaurant, which serves up a delicious range of lunches, dinners and afternoon teas.
 Open to hotel guests and non-residents, this characterful setting promises excellent customer service.

-Serving modern British cuisine, the à la carte menu features a range of starters and mains created by head chef Tim Townsend, alongside a Sunday lunch offering, and a delicious range of high-quality cocktails in the bar.
-Find out what SoGlos thought in our review.
+Serving modern British cuisine, the à la carte menu features a range of starters and mains, alongside a Sunday lunch offering, and a delicious range of high-quality cocktails in the bar.

 Set within the glorious Cotswold Water Park, De Vere’s unique hotel and events venue is also home to a recently refurbished pub and restaurant known as The Old Boathouse, and a more formal dining experience in the form of its Brasserie Restaurant.

-The Brasserie specialises in modern dishes with its seasonally-inspired menu and features contemporary interiors, while the newly renovated Old Boathouse provides a more relaxed experience showcasing a range of classic British dishes, light bites and sharing plates.
+The Brasserie specialises in modern dishes with its seasonally-inspired menu and features contemporary interiors, while The Old Boathouse provides a more relaxed experience showcasing a range of classic British dishes, light bites and sharing plates.

 A contemporary country house in the heart of the Cotswolds, Cowley Manor is known for its colourful décor and luxurious setting.

-The Court Brasserie is a hidden gem housed within the 36-bedroom Stonehouse Court Hotel.
-Overlooking Stroud Valley, The Court Brasserie is set within six acres boasting a gorgeous alfresco dining area on its picturesque lawn.
+The Court Brasserie is housed within the 36-bedroom Stonehouse Court Hotel.
+Overlooking the Stroud Valley, The Court Brasserie is set within six acres boasting a gorgeous alfresco dining area on its picturesque lawn.

 Independent riverside dining awaits at Egypt Mill in Nailsworth, alongside its 32 rooms and self-catering accommodation, the venue is home to a popular restaurant which focuses on British dishes with a global influence.

-The 16th century inn has been transformed into a boutique destination in the heart of the Cotswolds, offering lunch, dinner, drinks and Sunday lunches in it’s light and relaxed restaurant.
+A 16th century inn, The Frogmill has been transformed into a boutique destination in the heart of the Cotswolds, offering lunch, dinner, drinks and Sunday lunches in its light and relaxed restaurant.

 Expect fresh and local ingredients served amongst timber clad walls and characterful décor.
+The Sunday lunch menu is a real treat, serving roast beef, chicken, and vegan wellington complete with all the trimmings.
 You can find out what SoGlos thought of The Frogmill in our review.

 The chic and stylish Chez Mal Brasserie is located within Cheltenham’s Malmaison hotel and is open to its own guests and non-residents.

 Don’t miss Chez Mal’s amazing weekend brunch, offering endless appetisers from the Chef’s Table, a brunch dish and dessert.
-You can find out what SoGlos thought of Chez Mal Brasserie’s Summer menu in our review.
+You can find out what SoGlos thought of Chez Mal Brasserie in our review..